WHO hopes for air bridge into northern Afghanistan in days | Business

 WHO hopes for air bridge into northern Afghanistan in days

-"Right now because of security concerns and several other operational considerations, Kabul airport is not going to be an option for the next week at least," Brennan, speaking from Cairo, told a U.N. briefing in Geneva.
-"One of the problems we have in Afghanistan right now is there is no civil aviation authority functioning but we are working with Pakistan particularly in the context of Mazar-i-Sharif airport.
+"Right now because of security concerns and several other operational considerations, Kabul airport is not going to be an option for the next week at least," he said.
+"One of the problems we have in Afghanistan right now is there is no civil aviation authority functioning, but we are working with Pakistan particularly in the context of Mazar-i-Sharif airport.

-Medical supplies will run out within days in Afghanistan where the World Health Organization (WHO) said on Friday it hoped to establish an air bridge into the northern city of Mazar-i-Sharif with the help of Pakistani authorities within that timeframe.
-Trauma kits and emergency supplies for hospitals, as well as medicines for treating chronic malnutrition among children are among priority items, said Rick Brennan, WHO's regional emergency director, describing the needs as "enormous and growing".
+Medical supplies will run out within days in Afghanistan, the World Health Organization (WHO) said on Friday, adding that it hopes to establish an air bridge into the northern city of Mazar-i-Sharif by then with the help of Pakistani authorities.
+Trauma kits and emergency supplies for hospitals, as well as medicines for treating chronic malnutrition in children, are among priority items for Afghanistan, where 18 million people depend on aid, the WHO's regional emergency director said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)